con-jo-ry/NaSa/readme.md

 These translations are already fine achievements in their own right; nevertheless, we hope our present effort can be seen as offering two modest but unique features:

 * Our translation has been composed in blank verse.
 This, we hope, should facilitate its recitation aloud, and provide some pleasure to those who enjoy metrical English verse.
 * We have managed to carry out a certain amount of textual research in producing the present translation.
-Specifically, we have systematically compared two Tibetan translations of the text, and we have read the Sanskrit text along with the entirety of Vilāśavajra's commentary in Sanskrit (both the published and unpublished portions).
+Specifically, we have systematically compared two Tibetan translations of the text, and we have read the Sanskrit text along with the entirety of Vilāsavajra's commentary in Sanskrit (both the published and unpublished portions).

 ## Methodology